JohnRahaghi/PBC-TEST/Phase 2: Analysis and Stakeholder Engagement .md

 #####Summary of research into the problem:

 Create a 1-3 page document with relevant citations on the particular problem that is being researched – (potential sources: github, gartner, librarians, google scholar, Bloomberg…)

+Example Deliverables can be found in: G/PBC Unit/Policy Development Process/Phase 2 Stakeholder Engagement